 TOWN OF LONGBOAT KEY FLORIDA

-RFP # 1X-0XX – Peacock Removal/Relocation
+RFP # 15-0XX – Peafowl Removal/Relocation

 SUBMITTED PROPOSAL FORM

 The undersigned proposer declares that the only person or parties interested in this RFP as principals are those named herein, that this proposal is made without any understanding, contract, or connection with any other person, firm, or corporation providing a proposal for the same purpose and that this proposal is in all respects fair and without collusion or fraud.
 The proposer understands that this proposal must be manually signed in ink, otherwise it will be considered unresponsive and subject to rejection.